jmciver/puppet-scldevtoolset/README.md

 ### Beginning with scldevtoolset

-The default configuration installs version 8 of the Development Tools:
+The default configuration installs version 8 of the Developer Tools:
 ```
 include scldevtoolset
 ```

 ## Usage

-Install version 7 of the [Development Tools](https://www.softwarecollections.org/en/scls/rhscl/devtoolset-7):
+Install version 7 of the [Developer Tools](https://www.softwarecollections.org/en/scls/rhscl/devtoolset-7):
 ```
 class { 'scldevtoolset':
   versions => [7]
 }
 ```

-Install versions 6, 7, and 8 of the Development Tools:
+Install versions 6, 7, and 8 of the Developer Tools:
 ```
 class { 'scldevtoolset':
   versions => [6, 7, 8]